IDCoin/IDCoin/README.md

 IDCoin
 ======

-Identity and Reputation Based Coin Supporting a Web of Trust
+Identity and Reputation Cryptocurrency Coinbase Supporting a Web of Trust

-This is an exploratory concept coin based in part on GPG PGP with Degrees of Separation Web of Trust as well as reputation based on txfee's.
+This is an exploratory concept Bitcoin-like system based in part on GPG/PGP with a Degrees of Separation Web of Trust as well as reputation based on txfee's to be paid to miners.

 A Coinbase for Identity and Reputation